Updated on: August 1, 2022

 - Specialized servers — CyberGhost tells you specifically which servers are optimized for streaming, torrenting, and gaming.

 One of CyberGhost’s drawbacks is that it doesn’t work in restrictive countries that censor the internet (like China).
-If you’re looking for a VPN that will consistently bypass government firewalls, I recommend ExpressVPN.
+If you’re looking for a VPN that will consistently bypass internet firewalls, I recommend ExpressVPN.

-CyberGhost VPN allows 7 simultaneous connections and offers 4 flexible payment plans (the 2-year plan is one of the cheapest deals on the market).
-CyberGhost has a 45-day money-back guarantee on its annual plans and a 14-day money-back guarantee on the 1-month plan.
+CyberGhost VPN allows 7 simultaneous connections and offers monthly and yearly payment plans — with prices starting at $2.23 / month, CyberGhost has one of the cheapest deals on the market.
+CyberGhost has a 45-day money-back guarantee on its annual plans and a 14-day money-back guarantee on the monthly plan.

 CyberGhost VPN’s Windows app is secure, fast, and affordable.
 It provides good security features inside an intuitive dashboard, comes with pre-optimized dedicated servers for streaming, torrenting, and gaming, and includes extras like dark web monitoring.
-During my tests, CyberGhost only reduced my average speeds by 32%, so I could browse the web and watch video without lag or interruptions.
-But unfortunately, CyberGhost VPN doesn’t work in China, so it’s not the best at overcoming government restrictions.
-CyberGhost VPN offers a generous 45-day money-back guarantee on its 1-year, 2-year, and 3-year payment plans.
+During my tests, CyberGhost only reduced my average speeds by 32%, so I could browse the web and watch videos without lag or interruptions.
+But unfortunately, CyberGhost VPN doesn’t work in China, so it’s not the best at overcoming internet restrictions.
+CyberGhost VPN offers a generous 45-day money-back guarantee on its yearly payment plans.

 🥉 3.
 ProtonVPN — High-Privacy Features + Good Free VPN for Windows